nasa/Transform-to-Open-Science/_sources/Open_Science_Cookbook/Your_Open_Science_Journey.md

 To help make this effort a success, TOPS will provide organizations with the following support:
 * The TOPS open science curriculum (coming soon!).
-* A list of open science resources to get started, while the curriculum is under development ([start here](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area2_Capacity_Sharing/OpenCore/open_science_ethos_module.md)).
+* A list of open science resources to get started, while the curriculum is under development.
-    * More information available in the materials from the [August community forum](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Community_Forums/20220811_community_forum.md).
+    * More information available in the materials from the [August community forum](https://github.com/nasa/Transform-to-Open-Science/blob/main/docs/Area1_Engagement/Community_Forums/2022_Forums/20220811_community_forum.md).
 * Year of Open Science branding packet, including templates for stickers, presentation templates, Zoom backgrounds, and a guide for the use of NASA’s and TOPS’ logo and name